marketaspinkova/kbc-ui/docs/CONFIG-ROWS.md

 #### `onSave`

-The function receives data from the **local state** and produces the **configuration** or its part.
+The function receives data from the **local state** and produces the **configuration data** or its part.

 ##### Merging

-Multiple `onSave` adapters can write into the same `configuration` or its node.
+Multiple `onSave` adapters can write into the same configuration data or its node.
 Result of all `onSave` adapters are deep merged in the order of their definition.

 #### `onLoad`

-The function receives data from `configuration` or `row` and returns **local state** for the desired component, it is a reverse function to `onSave`.
+The function receives data from `configuration data` or `row data` and returns **local state** for the desired component, it is a reverse function to `onSave`.

 #### `onCreate`

-`onCreate` is one way adapter function that typically forwards directly to `onLoad` adapter function but is executed when a new row is added and creates default configuration to be stored in Storage.
+`onCreate` is one way adapter function that typically forwards directly to `onLoad` adapter function but is executed when a new configuration row is added and creates default configuration data to be stored in Storage.
 It accepts these arguments
   - `name`, `webalizedName` for extractors
   - `tableId` for writers